trolllabs/eduROV/docs/started.rst

 Reading keystrokes
 ++++++++++++++++++

-First we have to ask the browser to send the server information about when keys are pressed.
+First, we have to ask the browser to send us information when keys are pressed.
 We do this by including :code:`keys.js` inside the :code:`index.html` file.
 We have put it inside a folder called *static* as this is the convention for these kind of files.